-The last season’s game against team from Daugavpils ended with a convincing victory – 5:1 on opponents’ soil.
+The last season’s game against a team from Daugavpils ended with a convincing victory – 5:1 on opponents’ soil.

-At the first half of the game, there was no signs of goals to come or a final result: a team trained by Tamaz Pertia faced tough resistance of players from Daugavpils.
+At the first half of the game, there were no signs of goals to come or a final result: a team trained by Tamaz Pertia faced tough resistance of players from Daugavpils.
 Both teams wasted at least two good goal-scoring opportunities – Raimonds Krollis shot fly just wide from the post, but Camilo Mena’s hard shot at the very end of half-time was stopped by goalkeeper Frenks Davids Orols.

 The battle for gold medals continues.
-This Wednesday match outcome between the RFS and Riga FC teams will make a big difference in this fight.
+This Wednesday’s match outcome between the RFS and Riga FC teams will make a big difference in this fight.
 Our next game, meanwhile, is scheduled for October 16 (14:00) on our home turf in VOC.